callumflack/callum-flack-design/content/posts/2018-03-26-another-blog-post.comp.md

 ---
-section: Journal
+section: Blog
-heading: Should designers code?
+heading: Another blog post test
 lede: If you want to know how to make software that connects with and works for real people, there's no substitute for shaking hands with the invisible demons programmers wrestle with.
 published: February 9, 2018
 updated: false